GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

   A chart showing historical data for Bitcoin's blockchain size.
 Taken from `blockchain.com <https://www.blockchain.com/charts/blocks-size>`__.

-Offset is storage efficient.
+Offset is storage-efficient.
 In comparison, every Offset user has to save only a few kilobytes of information about his balances and current state, and that amount stays constant.